“What do you need a gun for?” It was an honest question, coming from my Mom. She was aghast when I told her I’d bought one.

 Here’s why: this is not about needs.
 It’s about rights.
 They are not the same thing, and neither one justifies or explains the other.
-I might “Need” a new kidney, but I have no “Right” to take one from anyone else.
-I may have the “Right” to convert to Islam, but I have no “Need” to do so.
+I might need a new kidney, but I have no right to take one from someone else.
+I may have the right to convert to Islam, but I have no need to do so.
 Whenever rights and needs align with each other, it’s coincidental, not structural.

 In fact, it’s very hard to justify any of our rights when we consider what we typically do with them.
 People are stupid and crazy wherever you look.
-When we hear what most kooks on the internet have to say, it’s hard to see the value of the freedom of speech.
-When we learn about institutional pedophilia and widespread domestic abuse, freedom of religion doesn’t look so hot, either.
-Given the way people might behave, it’s amazing we’re allowed to run around loose… but think what it would mean if we weren’t.
+When we hear what most people on the internet have to say, it’s hard to see the value of the freedom of speech.
+When we learn about institutional pedophilia and abuse, freedom of religion doesn’t look so hot to some, either.
+Given the way some people might behave, it’s amazing we’re allowed to run around loose…but think what it would mean if we weren’t.

 Of course, all rights eventually run up against some natural limitations.
-They seem to stop at the point where some kind of harm is immanent or realized.
-For example, freedom of speech does not include making threats, or committing slander, or fraud.
+For example, freedom of speech does not include making threats, committing slander or fraud.
 Freedom of religion does not include blowing up anything up that isn’t yours.
-And, the freedom to keep and bear arms does not include brandishing them, threatening anyone with them, using them to hurt or kill anyone… or even leaving them lying around where children can reach them.
+And the freedom to keep and bear arms does not include brandishing them, threatening anyone with them without justification.